olcayeryigit/olcayeryigit/README.md

-- 👋 Hi, I’m @olcayeryigit
+Hi, I’m @olcayeryigit
-- 👀 I’m interested in software...
+I’m interested in software.
-- 🌱 I’m currently learning C#,Javascript...
+I’m currently learning C#,Javascript... olcayeryigit@hotmail.com
-- 📫 olcayeryigit@hotmail.com

 <!---
 olcayeryigit/olcayeryigit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.